Hejnice (Liberec District): Geography

 The entire territory of Hejnice is situated in the Jizerské hory Protected Landscape Area.
-Half of the Czech part of the UNESCO World Heritage Site named Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe is situated in the territory.
+Half of the Czech part of the UNESCO World Heritage Site named Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe is situated in the territory of Hejnice.

 History

-According to a legend, a pilgrimage church was founded here already in 1211.
+According to legend, a pilgrimage church was founded here already in 1211.
 The first written mention of Hejnice is from 1381.
 In the 16th century, iron ore mines were opened.
 In 1692, count František Gallas established a Franciscan monastery, which helped the visibility of the village.
 In the 19th century, several textile factories were established in the village and its surroundings.
 The village of Hejnice was promoted to a town in 1917.

 In 1938, Hejnice was annexed by Nazi Germany.
-From 1938 to 1945, it was administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, it was administered as part of the Reichsgau Sudetenland.

+Demographics

+Transport

+Hejnice is located on a short railway line of local importance from Raspenava to Bílý Potok.

 Sights

 The former Franciscan monastery and its pilgrimage Church of the Visitation are the most valuable buildings in Hejnice.
 Today the monastery premises are used for cultural and social purposes and provide accommodation.

 The Church of the Visitation was originally a small wooden church from the 14th century, which was gradually expanded.
 The most valuable object is a wooden Gothic sculpture of the Black Madonna from 1380.
 In front of the church stands the Marian column from 1695.